Cirrent/ccm_documentation_stage/docs/getting-started-with-the-ccm-development-kit.rst

 	ERR3 COMMAND NOT FOUND

 First, make sure that you have typed the command correctly.
-If you’ve entered the command correctly, make a note of the error code and refer to this guide for details of the error code, which will point you to the cause.
+If you’ve entered the command correctly, make a note of the error code and `refer to this guide for details of the error code <https://swdocs.cirrent.com/projects/cirrent-ccm-documentation-stage/en/latest/ccm-api-guide.html#command-error-codes>`_, which will point you to the cause.

 Onboarding fails when using the CIRRENT™ mobile onboarding app